How to Create a Sustainable Brand that Sticks to Its Roots

 Create brand guidelines and best practices

 Brand guidelines are essentially marketing guidelines.
 They offer insight into what kind of message your brand stands for.
-In other words, they serve as a road map for everything that you say and do.
+In other words, they serve as a road map for everything you say and do.

 They’re crucial for new companies and those starting to grow and scale because they set expectations for everyone in your organisation.

 Creating a brand guideline is an easy way to start defining your standards for a sustainable brand.
-Brand guidelines contain everything the brand stands for, including a tone of voice, imagery, design, and copy.
+Brand guidelines contain everything the brand stands for, including a tone of voice, imagery, packaging design, and copy.

 Once you’ve created a brand guideline, you can use it to provide consistency across all your marketing materials, such as websites and social media channels.